-PreReq: Placement in Eng 20W

-Instruction and practice in writing varied and effective sentences with correct sentence structure, grammar, word choice, punctuation, and spelling.
+PreReq: Placement in Eng 20W; and placement in Eng 20R Instruction and practice in writing varied and effective sentences with correct sentence structure, grammar, word choice, punctuation, and spelling.
 Instruction and practice in writing and editing paragraphs which demonstrate proficiency in sentence skills.
 Exit examination required.
 (Not applicable to AA and AS degrees) (3 lec hrs.)